rmahfoud/UrbanOperationsResearchBook/README.md

 # Copyrights

-These scripts are for personal enjoyment only.
+These scripts and resulting EPUB are for personal enjoyment only.
 Please respect the copyright owners of the original book and do not distribute the ebook that's produced by these scripts.

 # Dependencies: